awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

     - “create-time” (S): `timestamp`
     - "kms-arn" (S): configured `KMS Key ARN`
     - “hierarchy-version” (N): 1
+    - Every key-value pair of the custom [encryption context](./structures.md#encryption-context-3) that is associated with the branch key
+      MUST BE added as with an Attribute Name of `aws-crypto-ec:` + the Key and Attribute Value (S) of the value.
   - ConditionExpression: `attribute_not_exists(branch-key-id)`
   - TableName: the configured Table Name
 - PUT: